-The Opioid Crisis in Ponce
+The Opioid Crisis In Ponce

 From 1999 to 2013, the rates of prescription for most opioids rose drastically in Puerto Rico.
 The abuse of any opioid may result in an overdose, which can cause death.
 In 2016, 72 Puerto Ricans died from an opioid overdose.
-In 2017, 600 Puerto Ricans suffered an overdose on fentanyl, an opioid even more potent than heroin, and 68 of the overdoses were fatal.
+In 2017, 600 Puerto Ricans suffered an overdose on fentanyl, an opioid which is even more potent than heroin, and 68 of the overdoses were fatal.
 There were at least 40 lethal overdoses on fentanyl in Puerto Rico in 2018, although the Puerto Rican government has been unable to adequately collect data on overdoses after Hurricane Maria.
 The number of fatal overdoses in Puerto Rico in 2018 is almost certainly higher.
-Fentanyl is still legally prescribed and sold in Ponce and in Puerto Rico, and the territorial government currently restricts the availability of the medication naloxone (also known as Narcan), which reverses the effects of overdose and can save lives.
+Fentanyl is still legally prescribed and sold in Ponce and in Puerto Rico, and the territorial government currently restricts the availability of the medication naloxone (also known as Narcan), which reverses the effects of an opioid overdose and can save lives.

-Drug Trafficking in Ponce
+Drug Trafficking In Ponce

 The U.S. Drug Enforcement Agency and U.S. Border Patrol often work with local authorities in Ponce to arrest those who are attempting to bring illicit and dangerous substances into Puerto Rico.
 In 2018, Puerto Rican police confiscated a supply of illegal drugs in Ponce worth more than $23 million in a single day.
 Earlier that same year, police in Puerto Rico arrested three drug traffickers in Ponce who were conspiring to distribute a supply of heroin, cocaine, and marijuana which was worth about $11,000.

-Ponce and the Effects of Hurricane Maria
+Ponce And The Effects Of Hurricane Maria

 When Hurricane Maria struck Puerto Rico in 2017, Ponce suffered along with the rest of the island.
 The Category 5 Hurricane Maria was worst natural disaster in Puerto Rican history.
 The hurricane disabled the electrical grid throughout the island and destroyed infrastructure, millions of dollars worth of agriculture, and thousands of homes.
 Research indicates that over 5,000 Puerto Ricans may have died as a result of the storm and the subsequent humanitarian crisis which persists today.